jacksund/simmate/docs/getting_started/custom_workflows/creating_your_workflow.md

 ----------------------------------------------------------------------

-## Modify an existing workflow
+## Altering an Existing Workflow

-Building a workflow from scratch can be a lot of work.
-Most often, we don't want to create a new workflow.
-We just want to take an existing one and update a few settings.
-In python, we can do that with...
+Creating a workflow from scratch can be time-consuming.
+More often than not, we simply want to modify an existing workflow by updating a few settings.
+This can be achieved in Python as follows...

 ``` python
 from simmate.workflows.utilities import get_workflow